 He asks his guests to answer questions and hits them with personal questions.
 You will certainly leave with interesting tidbits about the celebrities regardless of who the guest is, and laugh and how they react to incredibly hot wings.
 Guests like the cast of Stranger Things, The Jonas Brothers, and Billie Eilish have participated in the show.

 Joined Mar 1, 2014

-Superwoman AKA Lilly Singh began making YouTube videos as an outlet.
+Superwoman AKA Lilly Singh began making funny YouTube videos as an outlet.
 She struggled with depression as a student, as she did not want to live the traditional life path.
 To help her unearth a place where she felt true to herself, Singh wanted to be different and used YouTube.